ReZorg/Lethe-AI-Sharp/Docs/QUICKSTART.md

    - [LM Studio](https://lmstudio.ai/)
    - [Text Generation WebUI](https://github.com/oobabooga/text-generation-webui)

+You can also use the integrated backend, LLamaSharp.
+In that case replace the URL field by the path toward the GGUF model.
+But for this demonstration, just use KoboldCpp, it's a reliable backend.

 2. **Model**: Load a model in your backend server

 3. **API Access**: Ensure the API is enabled and note the port number